TheKevJames/web/reviews/README.rst

 `Sasuke Uchiha and the Power of Lies`_          FanFic(Naruto), Humor                   A parody of Naruto, with a focus on absurdity and self-delusion.
 Fun and silly read.
 `Shadows of the Limelight`_                     Superheroes, RatFic                     A story about superheroes whose powers are defined by stories.
 Very interesting take on the genre, worth a read.
 `Team Anko`_                                    FanFic(Naruto), RatFic                  "Rationality meets Naruto", a re-write where Naruto and friends get Anko as a Jounin-sensei.
 From the author of `The Two Year Emperor`_, the writing style is fantastic and the story is great.
-`The Arithmancer`_                              FanFic(HP)                              The Arithmancer, as well as its sequel(s?), follow a scientifically-minded Hermione as she munchkins her way through life.
+`The Arithmancer`_                              FanFic(HP)                              The Arithmancer, as well as its sequel(s), follow a scientifically-minded Hermione as she munchkins her way through life.
 Its no HPMOR, but its definitely entertaining!
 `The Bound Dungeon`_                            LitRPG                                  Decent "Dungeon Core" story with some interesting growth progression and an interesting setting.
 Promissing, but never really took off -- it felt like it was just hitting its stride when the author disappeared for a while and then eventually came back to say he didn't like how the story was going and abandoned it.
 `The Bridge`_                                   SciFi                                   Interesting story about life on a colony ship hundreds of years after understanding of our own technology has been lost.
 Very interesting, definitely worth a read.
 `The Fable of the Dragon-Tyrant`_               RatFic                                  Hard to describe without giving the story away -- very short read, "makes you think".
 Check it out!